The sun has already set, and you’re on your way home. But soon as you enter, you realise the lights are not working.

 Do not try to remove an exploding light bulb with your hand.
 The shattered glass pieces are jagged, and there is a risk of electrocution due to poor insulation.
 Clean up the explosion site and leftover glass so there are no risks while changing the light bulb.

-Glass fragments are easy to overlook, yet it only needs one to inflict catastrophic harm.
+Glass fragments are easy to overlook, yet they only need one to inflict catastrophic harm.

 And That’s Why Your Light Bulb Exploded!